mlcommons/ck/cm-mlops/project/mlperf-inference-v3.0-submissions/docs/crowd-benchmark-mlperf-bert-inference-cuda.md

 to modularize complex AI and ML Systems and automate their benchmarking, design space exploration, optimization and deployment across continuously evolving software, hardware, models and data.

-*If you submit your results before 9pm on Friday 3rd, 2023, they will be accepted for the official MLPerf inference v3.0 submission round and your name acknowledged in the notes!*
+*If you submit your results before 1pm PST on Friday 3rd, 2023, they will be accepted for the official MLPerf inference v3.0 submission round and your name acknowledged in the notes!*